jdc-cunningham/modular-pi-cam/cameras/pi-zero/large-display/software/README.md

 #### Microphone support

-You will need to install `pyaudio` on bookworm that's done with `sudo apt instally python3-pyaudio`
+You will need to install `pyaudio` on bookworm that's done with `sudo apt install python3-pyaudio`

 The microphone is also currently hardcoded/assumed so check the name that your device appears as with `test-usb-mic-recording.py` and put that in or the first non-default option is assumed